Dosage Form: vaginal suppository

 Controlling these factors can help eliminate yeast infections and may prevent them from coming back.

 Some other helpful tips:

 2. Avoid sexual intercourse, if your doctor advises you to do so.
-The suppository formulation (not the cream) may damage the diaphragm.
-Therefore, use of the diaphragm during therapy with the suppository is not recommended.
+The suppository formulation (not the cream) may damage the diaphragm or latex condom.
+Therefore, use of the diaphragm or latex condom during therapy with the suppository is not recommended.
 Consult your physician.

 3. If your partner has any penile itching, redness, or discomfort, he should consult his physician and mention that you are being treated for a yeast infection.

 4. You can use the medication even if you are having your menstrual period.
 However, you should not use tampons because they may absorb the medication.
 Instead, use external pads or napkins until you have finished your medication.
 You may also wish to wear a sanitary napkin if the vaginal medication leaks.

 5. Dry the genital area thoroughly after showering, bathing, or swimming.
 Change out of a wet bathing suit or damp exercise clothes as soon as possible.
 A dry environment is less likely to encourage the growth of yeast.